Why Is CBD So Expensive? 4 Reasons Why the Price is High Skip to content

 Cannabidiol (CBD) is one of the primary active ingredients derived from the cannabis sativa plant.
 It's one of the fastest-growing industries expected to reach $1.8 billion by 2022 [1].

-If you've spent any amount of time shopping for CBD at your local health store or online, I'm sure you've encountered wild price ranges and wondered, "Why is CBD so expensive?"
+If you've spent any amount of time shopping for CBD at your local health store or online, I'm sure you've encountered wild price ranges and wondered why the cost of CBD is so high.

 One of the reasons for the high price tag of many CBD oils is that manufacturers understand the importance of a premium hemp source, opting for organic farming practices, and other quality assurance measures to preserve the beneficial compounds' integrity in the final bottling stage.

 Why CBD Is Expensive?
-The Cost Of CBD Starts At The Seed
+Starts At The Seed

-Why is CBD oil so expensive?
-We like to say that quality CBD products start from the seed
+This is why we like to say that quality CBD products start from the seed

 One of the biggest challenges in farming hemp for legal CBD oils is the THC limit of 0.3%.
 If farmers grow crops that contain more than 0.3% THC by dried weight, it becomes marijuana under the law and must be destroyed.
 The plant's genetic variability and its growing environment affect its expressed cannabinoids and terpenes, altering the final product's effects and flavor profile.